Editor’s note: Updated June 2018.

 Do you see a trend forming here?
 It would be a bit unfair to say that Joomla is a “Jack of all trades, master of none,” but … it’s hard to deny that from a technical standpoint, Joomla is kind of Drupal-light.
 Unlike WordPress, though, it doesn’t rely on its user community to create plugins and build out its capabilities.
 The tools are all right there, but the customization options come up just short of what a highly skilled Drupal team can accomplish.

 The “B’s” have it: Yet again, Joomla is good, but not great.
-Development teams will need to install some key plugins and change configurations to really gear Joomla for SEO purposes.
+When hiring dedicated web developers you will need to install some key plugins and change configurations to really gear Joomla for SEO purposes.
 Once that’s done, users can take advantage of some pretty powerful tools, though.
 For instance, the Sh404SEF plugin can remove duplicate URLs and address 404 redirects without lifting a finger.
 Not too shabby.

 Going it alone: Self-hosted/Proprietary